How to become a Salesforce administrator: Top 5 Salesforce admin certifications from the airSlate Academy

 What is a Salesforce administrator?

-One of the most popular questions asked in regards to the role is “Do Salesforce admins need to code?”
-The short answer is no. Salesforce’s App Builder allows admins to create custom experiences with its drag and drop interface, meaning an individual with solid no-code skills can be an effective Salesforce admin.
-However, a basic knowledge of Apex and Visualforce will be an asset.
+The short answer is no. Salesforce’s App Builder allows admins to create custom experiences with its drag and drop interface, meaning an individual with hands-on experience with Salesforce and solid no-code skills can be an effective Salesforce administrator.

 What does a Salesforce admin do?

-- assessing business processes and requirements
+• assessing business processes and requirements

-- identifying the necessary improvements
+• identifying the necessary improvements

-- building functionality based on business requirements
+• building functionality and customizing the Salesforce platform based on business requirements

-- fixing issues
+• fixing issues

-- staying up-to-date on the platform’s new capabilities and updates, etc.
+• staying up-to-date on the platform’s new capabilities and updates, etc.

 The position of a Salesforce administrator can come with a variety of titles such as:

-– Business Analyst
+– Salesforce Business Analyst

 – CRM Systems Analyst